top of page

 Connecting Community and Careers

 Our summer camps explore the best of our local community STEAM (Science, Technology, Engineering, Arts, and Mathematics) collaborations.
-In addition to learning at our host STARBASE locations, we travel around our local communities to bring students the latest in STEAM learning.
-We pack these 5 day programs with any of the following: computer design, aviation investigations, the science of baseball, robotics programming, or one of our very favorites-rocket launches.
+We pack these programs with any of the following: computer design, aviation investigations, the science of baseball, robotics programming, or one of our very favorites-rocket launches.

 In addition to experiments and rocket launches, we know campers are also building skills in observation, investigation, science, technology, engineering, and math.
 Not to mention confidence!